 - Send confirmation, invoices and relevant information once a stand is booked

-- Any information uploaded to a stand is the sole responsibility of the exhibitor and he organisers can cannot accept responsibility for any errors that may
+- Any information uploaded to a stand is the sole responsibility of the exhibitor and the organisers cannot accept responsibility for any errors that may

-- Exhibitor names and logos will appear on the event website unless otherwise informed
+- Exhibitor names and logos will appear on the event website unless otherwise notified

 Upon acceptance of a speaking slot, speakers are requested to complete and return a form which provides their contact and other details.
 This information will be used as follows:

 - To list session title, your name, job title, organisation, photo and logo within the conference programme as it appears on the website, platform and any promotional literature

 - Where speaker slides are provided, these can be downloaded, but not copied, by delegates

 - Your conference session may be recorded and made available on demand to delegates following the event.
 It may also be uploaded to our You Tube account (we will ask permission first to do this)